josrolgil/josrolgil.github.io/_posts/2024-10-21-container-test-structure.md

 ```
 Therefore, with these five type of test you can cover the image.

+## Execution

-Regarding the execution, the following image describes the CLI interface after executing some tests agains a cached image.
+Regarding the execution, the following image describes the CLI interface after executing some tests against a cached image.

 ![Execution example]({{ site.baseurl }}/images/2024/container-structure/example.JPG)

+## Maintenance and support

 Regarding the maintenance and support, which is something to consider when using a third party library in your projects, google is not officially
-supporting it.
+supporting it:

 ![Project is not supported]({{ site.baseurl }}/images/2024/container-structure/unsupported.jpg)

-I was able to find more details about this decision, described here
+I was able to find more details about this decision, described here:

 ![Reason of end of project support]({{ site.baseurl }}/images/2024/container-structure/reason.jpg)

 However, the project is actively maintained by the community.
-These years five releases have been published.
+During this year, seven releases have been published so far.

+## Conclusion

-In conclussion, this library provides some benefits:
+In conclusion, this library provides some benefits:
 - Test all parts of your image definition that might not be covered (labels, env vars, ...)
 - Provide quick feedback instead of waiting for integration tests to deploy your container
 - Although some tests might look useless, it provides a safety net in case there are unforeseen changes (e.g. a change in a port done by error)